Senator Trent Garner

 Senator Garner is a former Special Forces Green Beret who served two tours in Afghanistan during Operation Enduring Freedom.
 His military decorations include a Bronze Star with V device, Combat Infantry Badge and Special Forces Tab.

-He is a graduate of the University of Arkansas at Little Rock and the University of Arkansas Law School, where he graduated with a Juris Doctor and Master of Arts in Political Science.
+Senator Garner is a graduate of the University of Arkansas at Little Rock and the University of Arkansas Law School, where he graduated with a Juris Doctor and Master of Arts in Political Science.
+He is an attorney.

 - Vice-Chair: STATE AGENCIES & GOVT'L AFFAIRS-SENATE